This is my mega-post about MLM Success.

 How else can you explain someone “starting” a MLM Business and not signing up one person, getting on auto-ship, attending one event, or finding one customer?
 How else can you explain someone quitting in their first 30 to 90-days?
 As crazy as it sounds, this is the NORM in our industry.

-In my opinion, that’s the equivalent of a restaurant owner opening a restaurant and never ordering food or menus, and then closing down the restaurant in 60-days telling others the “business didn’t work”.
+In my opinion, that’s the equivalent of a restaurant owner opening a restaurant and never ordering food or menus, and then closing down the restaurant in 60-days telling everyone the “business didn’t work”.

 We are the only industry I’ve ever found where people start a business and then do NOTHING.
 I will never understand this mindset.